eth-cscs/abcpy/doc/source/getting_started.rst

 The above inference scheme gives us samples from the distribution of the parameter of interest quantifying the uncertainty of the inferred parameter, which are stored in the journal object.
 See :ref:`Post Analysis <postanalysis>` for further information on extracting results.

-For uncertainty quantification of the random variables, we will draw independent and identical sample values from their posterior distribution.
-These sampled values are usually called posterior samples and they are used to approximate the posterior distribution or for Monte Carlo integration w.r.t the posterior distribution.
-These values are what you will get as an end result of the inference.

 Note that the model and the observations are given as a list.
-This is due to the fact that in ABCpy, it is possible to have Multi-view models, building relationships between co-occuring groups of datasets.
-To learn more, see the `Multi-view models`_ section.
+This is due to the fact that in ABCpy, it is possible to have hierarchical models, building relationships between co-occuring groups of datasets.
+To learn more, see the `Hierarchical models`_ section.

 The full source can be found in `examples/backends/dummy/pmcabc_gaussian.py`.